Hungry Happenings

 Recipe Notes

 *To use whipped cream - beat 1 cup heavy whipping cream with 3 tablespoons powdered sugar until the cream holds soft peaks.
 Fold this into the cream cheese mixture.
-Note this cheesecake mousse will not keep as long as the mousse made with whipped topping.
+Note this cheesecake mousse will not keep as long as mousse made with whipped topping.

 • Author